 Despite these adjustments, the ACT is holding on to many of its foundational elements:

-• 1–36 Scale: The ACT scoring scale isn't changing, so scores remain familiar and comparable.
+1-36 Scale: The ACT scoring scale is not changing, so scores remain familiar and comparable.

-• Writing Option: The optional Writing test still exists, letting you show colleges your essay-writing chops if you choose.
+Writing Option: The optional Writing test still exists.

-• Score Reporting: Past ACT scores remain valid and unchanged, and superscoring will continue—meaning you can still highlight your best section performances from multiple test dates.
+Score Reporting: Past ACT scores remain valid and unchanged, and superscoring will continue.

 When Do These Changes Happen?

-• April 2025: Online-only ACT test-takers in the U.S. will be the first to experience the updated format.
+Online-only ACT test-takers in the U.S. experience the updated format

-• September 2025: Paper-based ACT tests in the U.S. and the international ACT test will adopt the new structure and Composite score calculation.
+Paper-based ACT tests in the U.S. and the international ACT test adopt the new structure

-• Spring 2026: Schools and districts that administer the ACT on specific statewide or district test dates will roll out these enhancements for all students.
+Schools and districts that administer the ACT on statewide/district test dates roll out enhancements

 How to Prepare

-1. Stay Informed: Be sure to keep tabs on official ACT announcements.
-They'll release practice tests and updated prep materials by early 2025.
+Stay Informed: Keep tabs on official ACT announcements.
+Practice tests and updated prep materials are available.

-3. Pick Your Sections Wisely: If you're set on a STEM path, consider taking the optional science portion.
-If your strengths lie elsewhere, you now have the freedom to skip it.
+Pick Your Sections Wisely: If you are set on a STEM path, consider taking the optional science portion.

-4. Plan Your Testing Timeline: With earlier test finishes and potentially shorter sessions, you can schedule your test around other commitments and study more efficiently.
+Plan Your Testing Timeline: With shorter sessions, you can schedule your test around other commitments more efficiently.

 The ACT's commitment to supporting students has driven these important updates.
-By 2025, you'll have a chance to sit for a more flexible, shorter test while still showcasing your academic abilities in all the areas colleges care about.
+By 2025, you will have a chance to sit for a more flexible, shorter test while still showcasing your academic abilities in all the areas colleges care about.